Johnny-32/New-timetable-for-MPK-Lublin-buses/README.md

 - HTML, CSS

 ## How it works
-This project is centered around a single python file that has different functions:
 - Getting an .html file from the MPK Lublin website using [requests](https://pypi.org/project/requests/)
 - Parsing a table from an .html file using [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/)
 - Manipulating the data, so that it can be exported to html using [Jinja2](https://jinja.palletsprojects.com/)